-The Praxis II Music: Content and Instruction Exam is designed to evaluate the readiness to teach music to students in grades K-12.
+The Praxis Music: Content and Instruction Exam is designed to evaluate the readiness to teach music to students in grades K-12.

 This computer-delivered exam is 2 hours in length.
 Of the 2 hours, 25 minutes will be spent on the listening section, while 95 minutes on the non-listening section.
 The exam consists of 84 selected-response questions and 3 constructed-response questions.
 There may be some questions included that do not count toward your score.